-All incoming freshmen who will be residing in oncampus housing will be required to return a form indicating that they have received information about meningococcal disease, including the availability of a vaccine to prevent them from contracting it and a statement indicating whether or not they have chosen to receive the vaccination.
+All incoming freshmen are recommended to receive a meningococcal vaccine prior to entering campus.
+Students will be required to return a form indicating that they have received information about meningococcal disease, including the availability of a vaccine to prevent them from contracting it and a statement indicating whether or not they have chosen to receive the vaccination.
 These are not admission requirements, but are required of students as conditions of enrollment in CSU.

 There are additional health requirements for all Cal Maritime programs as every student is required to participate in at least one training cruise.
 Certain degree programs in which a maritime license is a graduation requirement have physical, perceptual, and psychological qualifications determined by the U.S. Coast Guard.

 A health report form must be completed and signed by a physician, then returned as soon as possible (before May 1).
 Upon review of this form, the Student Health and Wellness Center will determine whether the student is eligible for the specialized program and training cruises at Cal Maritime.